-You must be in the second trimester (12wks) in order to begin receiving prenatal massage therapy due to the increased risk of miscarriage associated with the first trimester.
+You must be in the second trimester (12wks) in order to begin receiving prenatal massages due to the increased risk of miscarriage associated with the first trimester.

 Massage therapy during pregnancy is a wonderful complementary choice for prenatal care.
 It is a healthy way to reduce stress and promote overall wellness which relieves many of the normal discomforts experienced during pregnancy, such as backaches, stiff neck, leg cramps, headaches and edema (swelling).